-Family from viral photo getting new beds from Sealy
+Family from viral photo gets new beds from Sealy

 Good things happen to good people, and Tempur Sealy knows the Palmers are great people.

 After a photo of Andre Palmer sleeping under his son's crib at WellSpan York Hospital went viral on social media, the people at Tempur Sealy decided to help out the York City family.
 The Palmers are getting brand-new mattresses from the company in the next month.